lucasangio01/lucasangio01/README.md

   </a>
 </div>

+---

+### About me:
-- I am a second-year master student in Data Science for Economics at the University of Milan
+- I am a second-year master student in Data Science for Economics at the University of Milan.
-- Everything that revolves around data is what makes me curious
+- Everything that revolves around data makes me curious.
-- I really enjoy working on ML tasks, and I am also interested in the world of Deep Learning
+- I really enjoy working on ML tasks, and I'm also starting to learn more about Deep Learning concepts.

-- During my bachelor, I did an exchange semester in Germany
+---

+### Languages and tools: